Multi-armed bandits for resource efficient, online optimization of language model pre-training: the use case of dynamic masking: Proposed bandit-based framework

-We hereby propose to optimize the TLM pre-training procedure by casting it as a sequential decision process, where we tackle the problem of sequentially fitting and optimizing a pre-training black-box loss function with noisy evaluations.
-We pose the task of TLM pre-training with noisy MLM loss observations as a multi-armed bandit problem.
-We first determine the appropriate action space, and then formulate a proper surrogate reward function (leveraging the observed empirical MLM validation losses) that the bandit maximizes for its sequential selection of arms.

-We define pre-training steps (\ie a fixed number of stochastic gradient updates $u$\footnote{ Note that $u$ stochastic gradient updates might or might not correspond to a full pre-training epoch $e$. }) as bandit interactions $t=1,\cdots,T$, towards minimizing a TLM pre-training objective $l(\cdot |\psi)$ given tunable hyperparameters $\psi$ ---with (stochastic) objective evaluations estimated in the validation set.
-In the use-case of MLM pre-training with dynamic masking, in each bandit interaction, one selects the hyperparameters $\psi$ (\eg the number of tokens to mask and associated random masking probabilities), pre-trains the TLM for certain stochastic updates $u$ that minimize the MLM loss as in Equation~\eqref{eq:mlm_minibatch}, and evaluates the pre-trained model's MLM performance in the validation subset as per Equation~\eqref{eq:mlm_averagedloss}.
-To that end, we identify the pre-training hyperparameters at interaction $t$, $\psi_t$, as the bandit's arms, \ie $a_t=\psi_t$.

-Due to the black-box nature of the pre-training objective (with only stochastic evaluations available), we formulate below the stochastic reward function surrogate needed to formalize the MAB approach to online optimization of TLM pre-training.
+We cast TLM pre-training as a sequential decision process, to be solved by a multi-armed bandit agent that interactively optimizes the analytically unknown pre-training loss, based on its sequentially observed empirical evaluations.
+We define pre-training steps, \ie a fixed number of stochastic gradient updates $u$ in the training set, as bandit interactions $t=1,\cdots,T$.
+The goal is to minimize the TLM pre-training objective $l(\cdot |\psi)$ given tunable hyperparameters $\psi$, with (stochastic) evaluations of the loss function in the validation set.

+Pre-training hyperparameters at interaction $t$, $\psi_t$, are the bandit's arms, \ie $a_t=\psi_t$.
+For MLM pre-training with dynamic masking, at each bandit interaction, the agent selects hyperparameters $\psi$ (the proportion of tokens to mask and their masking probabilities), pre-trains the TLM for certain stochastic updates to minimize the MLM loss, and evaluates its performance in the validation subset, as per Equation~\eqref{eq:mlm_averagedloss}.
+To accommodate the black-box nature of the pre-training objective, for which only stochastic evaluations are available, we formulate a surrogate reward function (leveraging empirical MLM validation loss estimates) for the bandit to maximize, as it sequentially selects which arm to play.